HirushaR/Investing-with-Machine-learning/README.md

 with Scikit learn we try to apply to real time database
 with stock market database,
 im trying to predict what is the best company to invest

+in here TotalDebtRquitymrq.csv file is our traning data file

 **Contributor**
 Hirushar Randunu